jbossas/archetypes/jboss-as-poh5-archetype/src/main/resources/archetype-resources/readme.md

 IntelliJ IDEA 9, then all you have to do is open the project as an existing project.
 Both of these IDEs recognize Maven projects natively.

-Detailed instructions for using Eclipse with JBoss AS 7 / EAP6 are provided in the Getting Started Guide for Developers.
+Detailed instructions for using Eclipse / JBoss Tools with are provided in the Getting Started Guide for Developers.

 Downloading the sources and Javadocs